SStyles93/blog/_posts/2022-06-03-ProceduralGeneration.md

 area until we reach the conditions we want to meet (minimum area, size, width, height, aso...).

-There are other types of generation, but this blogspot is not intended to go through all of them.
+There are other types of generation, but this blogpost is not intended to go through all of them.
 These are only some examples explained in a very simple and amateur way.

-## THE TYPE OF PCG I CHOSE
+## The types of PCG I chose

  In order to apply procedural generation to a game, I decided to use one of the games I made with Unity during a previous exam that was